RishantBana/Note-Taking-App/README.md

 # Note-Taking-App
-This is my first project.
 It is a note-taking app.
-This particular application is made in python and uses Tkinter library for GUI.
-It also has MySql connection built in to store the data in MySql server
+This particular application is made in Python and uses the Tkinter library for GUI.
+It also has a MySql connection built in to store the data in the MySql server
+Step 1: Create a MySql server.
+Step 2: